ayvazyan10/ArmSoft/readme.md

 $goods = $armSoft->getGoods('2023-04-24');
 ````

-### 📖 Examples & Explanation
+### 📖 Examples & Explanations

 Below are some examples of how you could use these methods with a Facade:<br><br>
 In this example, Armsoft is a Facade that allows you to access the Armsoft API using the methods provided by the
-ArmsoftClient class.
-The Facade is registered in the app.php config file and bound to the ArmsoftClient class using the
+Armsoft class.
+The Facade is registered in the app.php config file and bound to the Armsoft class using the
 Laravel service container.

 ``` php